 I am a professional model.
 When I tell people this, the eyes-rolls I sometimes get in response reflect a common thought How is that a job?

 You probably know the saying “go big or go home”.
 As you dive deeper and deeper into an activity you are passionate about, it starts taking an increasing amount of your time and investment.
-Basically, if I had to maintain another job alongside, that job would suffer from my modelling activity and would probably have to pay for it too.
-So, modelling is a full-time job just because it requires a full-time investment.
+If I had to maintain another job alongside, that job would suffer from my modeling activity, and would probably have to pay for it too.
+So, modeling is a full-time job just because it requires a full-time investment.

-Every shoot begins with 45 minutes to one hour of body and hair care and make-up, which is touched-up roughly every two hours during shooting, or when I squeeze in a bit to eat or drink.
-One full make-up costs around 13 € in beauty products for every shoot, not counting any makeup retouch and the daily skin, hair and nails care.
-So, by the time the photographer and I are ready to work, I have already accrued two billable hours, at least 13 € in make-up and transportation fees.
+Every shoot begins with 45 minutes to one hour and a half of hair and make-up, which is touched up roughly every two hours during shooting, or when I squeeze in a bit to eat or drink.
+One full make-up costs around 15 € in beauty products for every shoot, not counting any makeup retouching and the daily skin, hair, and nail care.
+So, by the time the photographer and I are ready to work, I have already accrued two billable hours, at least 15 € in make-up and transportation fees.

 Photographers cannot work from their imagination only, they need at least a subject to photograph.
-But oftentimes, they do not know exactly what they want either, so I fill in as an art director and provide ideas to create a story and adjust the setup.
+Oftentimes, they do not always know exactly what they want either, so I fill in as an art director and provide ideas to create a story and adjust the setup.
 I am not short on crazy ideas and that is a part I enjoy very much.

-More and more, as I gained experience and knowledge of photography over the years — as an art director — I am able to work with novice photographers and provide lighting and composition advice (lighting is an Achilles’ heel for most beginning photographers).
-My insight with photography also helps shape my body and face while retaining my natural complexion.
-It all goes toward communicating a certain feeling, mood or concept.
+More and more, as I gained experience and knowledge of photography over the years – as an art director – I am able to work with novice photographers and provide lighting and composition advice.
+My insight into photography also helps shape my body and face while retaining my natural complexion.
+It all goes toward communicating a certain feeling, mood, or concept.

-For shootings, I maintain an eclectic and colourful wardrobe that I update regularly with designer clothes as well as thrift store findings; and I regularly alter the clothes myself for fitting or embellish them with trimmings.
+For shootings, I maintain a mix of eclectic and classic wardrobe that I update regularly with designer clothes as well as thrift store findings; and I regularly alter the clothes myself for fitting or embellish them with trimmings.

 This is, in a nutshell, the added value you get when you hire a professional model to create your pictures.
-I am not only a model, a person posing for the camera: I am also an advisor, a secretary, an art director, a manager, a logistician, a make-up artist and a stylist.
-I provide make-up and clothing, ideas and create opportunities by travelling the world to meet artists.
+I am not only a model, a person posing for the camera: I am also an advisor, a secretary, an art director, a manager, a logistician, a make-up artist, and a stylist.
+I provide make-up, hair, and clothing, ideas, and create opportunities by traveling the world to meet artists.

 I get to make art every day by collaborating with inspired and skilled artists wherever I go.
 That is the glamorous part of my work, and it is really what makes everything else worth it 🙂 .